ChrstphrHll/npc_gen/students/Adresin Ilbryn.md

 ---
 # Adresin Ilbryn
 ### Description
-- Genasi Paladin from Magmus Centerhold
+- Genasi Paladin from Principality of the Palus Peoples
 - 1st year Exploration student in Elkenval
 - short curly auburn hair that's put up, Gray eyes, and air skin
 - Is Bashful and Insulting, and has Greed as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes